lfkeitel/KiteOS/README.md

 2. Partition your disks using fstab
 3. Mount your partitions using `/mnt` as the root
 4. Install git `pacman -S git`
-5. Clone the bootstrap files `git clone https://github.com/lfkeitel/KiteOS` /KiteOS
+5. Clone the bootstrap files `git clone https://github.com/lfkeitel/KiteOS /KiteOS`
 6. Run the bootstrap script `/KiteOS/bootstrap.sh`
 7. Reboot and login as you your new user
 8. Run the second setup script `/KiteOS/setup_packages.sh`.
-DO NOT run as root, it will prompt for a sudo password.
+DO NOT run as root, it will prompt for a sudo password when needed.
 9. Reboot

 ## Assumptions